 On January 6th, 2016, TransCanada challenged that denial by announcing it has taken legal action under the North American Free Trade Agreement (NAFTA) and also initiated Constitutional litigation against the U.S. Administration.
-TransCanada remains committed to building the Keystone XL Pipeline.
+TransCanada continues to review its options and remains committed to building the Keystone XL Pipeline.

 (toll-free in U.S. and Canada)